- The Essential Guide to ITIL Framework and Processes (What’s New in ITIL 4)

 - How you go about implementing ITIL.

-As background, the ITIL Service Strategy involves examining the current market needs and existing offerings and creating a plan for services to meet needs.
+The ITIL Service Strategy involves examining the current market needs and existing offerings and creating a plan for services to meet needs.
 Service Strategy is made up of five separate processes: Service Portfolio Management, Financial Management, Strategy Management for IT Services, Demand Management, and Business Relationship Management.

 - Service Portfolio Management focuses on managing the portfolio of all offered IT services.
 Service Portfolio Management ensures that delivered services remain aligned with Service Strategy goals.